YellowOnion/steam-runtime-tools/pressure-vessel/wrap.1.md

     freedesktop.org app *ID* would use.

 `--gc-runtimes`, `--no-gc-runtimes`
-:   If using `--copy-runtime-into`, garbage-collect old temporary
+:   If using `--variable-dir`, garbage-collect old temporary
     runtimes that are left over from a previous **pressure-vessel-wrap**.
     This is the default. `--no-gc-runtimes` disables this behaviour.